Scotty Hopson: Oklahoma City Blue (2018–2019)

 On October 10, 2018, Hopson signed with the Oklahoma City Thunder.
 He was waived two days later and subsequently joined the Thunder's NBA G League affiliate, the Oklahoma City Blue.
 On February 14, 2019, he signed a 10-day contract with the Thunder.
 He did not appear in a game for the Thunder during his stint and returned to the Blue after the contract expired.

 Hapoel Holon (2019)

 On April 18, 2019, Hopson returned to Israel for a third stint, signing with Hapoel Holon.
 He suffered a foot injury in his first game with Holon and was later ruled out for the rest of the season.

 New Zealand Breakers (2019–2020)

 On July 31, 2019, Hopson signed with the New Zealand Breakers for the 2019–20 NBL season.
 Early in the season, he split a ligament in his knee.
 He returned to action in December after missing most of November.
 He was named to the All-NBL Second Team.

 Return to the Blue (2020)

-In February 2020, Hopson re-joined the Oklahoma City Blue of the NBA G League.
+In February 2020, Hopson rejoined the Oklahoma City Blue of the NBA G League.